kdb04/File-Transfer-System/README.md

 # CN Mini-Project -
-File Transfer System using Socket Programming in Python
+Hospital Management System using Socket Programming in Python